-The Centre for Justice Exchange is committed to ensuring the communities and those with the lived experiences are central to our work.
-We receive over a hundred letters annually from people involved in the criminal justice system who are trying to improve their life circumstances.
+To promote more inclusive justices, the Centre for Justice Exchange is committed to ensuring the communities and those with the lived experiences are central to our work.
+We respond to over a hundred letters annually from people involved in the criminal justice system who are trying to improve their life circumstances by seeking more information on navigating the criminal justice system and available community resources and supports.
 As we learn from these exchanges, we develop collaborations and initiatives to make justice more accessible and inclusive.

 Thank you for helping us learn, grow, and create.
 Keep on keep’n on…

 The Centre for Justice Exchange consists of a Director, Steering Committee, Advisory Members, Interns, and volunteers.
 Membership is open.
 All incoming members must read the Membership Manual and sign the Confidentiality and Privacy Agreement form.